GregariousMammal/Main-Site/_posts/2016-10-25-hands-on-with-the-yoga-book.markdown

 ## Physical dimensions

 The yoga book is wonderfully light and easy to carry, with a slightly peculiar sticky plastic feel to the casing.
-It has Lenovo's 'watch band' hinge that [has been seen on other Yoga models](http://blog.lenovo.com/en/blog/yoga-laptop-tough-hinge-test).
-Open the Yoga book at 'Laptop' angle and the keyboard lights up, open it more than 90° and the keyboard switches off, ,to become a 'normal' tablet.
+It has Lenovo's 'watch band' hinge [seen on other Yoga models](http://blog.lenovo.com/en/blog/yoga-laptop-tough-hinge-test).
+Open the Yoga book at 'Laptop' angle and the keyboard lights up, open it more than 90° and the keyboard switches off, to become a 'normal' tablet.

-PHOTOS
+<iframe width="560" height="315" src="https://www.youtube.com/embed/O3QSwB02ppE" frameborder="0" allowfullscreen></iframe>

 ## Tablet